-When it comes to building a strong and balanced physique, many individuals tend to focus on major muscle groups like the chest, back, and legs.
-However, neglecting smaller muscle groups can lead to imbalances and limitations in your overall strength.
-One such overlooked area is the forearms.
 The wrist curl, a targeted forearm exercise, plays a pivotal role in not only strengthening the forearms but also enhancing grip strength – a crucial aspect in many athletic and everyday activities.
 In this comprehensive guide, we'll delve into the intricacies of wrist curls, their variations, benefits, and tips for optimal performance.

-Wrist Curls Muscles Worked
+The Anatomy of Forearm Power: Wrist Curls Muscles Worked

 How to Do Wrist Curl: A Step-by-Step Guide

 Equipment Setup: You'll need a dumbbell for this exercise.
-Begin by sitting on a weight bench or standing with your forearm resting on your thigh.
+Begin by sitting on a weight bench with your forearm resting on your thigh.
 Your wrist should extend just beyond your knee.
 Hold the dumbbell with an underhand grip, palms facing up.

 Wrist Flexion (Palms Up): Start by allowing the dumbbell to roll down to your fingertips.
 Slowly curl your wrist upward, raising the dumbbell as high as comfortably possible.
 Ensure your forearm remains stationary throughout the movement.
 Exhale as you curl up.